What to learn from a few visible transitions' statistics?: goals and main results

 The first factor \(\lbra{\ell_{i+1}} \mathbf{W}^{\mathsf{T}} \lket{\ell_{i+1}}\) is the rate of transition \(\ell_{i+1}\), and the second factor \(\lbra{\ell_{i+1}} \exp(t\mathbf{S}) \lket{\ell_{i}}\) is the probability of going from state \(\lket{\ell_{i}}\) to \(\lbra{\ell_{i+1}}\) in time \(t\) without performing any visible transition.

-From~\eqref{resultintro} we obtain an explicit expression for the conditional probability of successive transitions, the inter-transition time probability density and the probability of the next observed transition given the current occupation distribution.
-Furthermore we provide explicit expressions in the case of hidden state spaces with ring topology, which we validate with our generic analytical expression~\eqref{resultintro}.
+From {Eq.}~\eqref{resultintro} we obtain an explicit expression for the conditional probability of successive transitions, the inter-transition time probability density and the probability of the next observed transition given the current occupation distribution.
+Furthermore we provide explicit expressions in the case of hidden state spaces with ring topology, which we validate with {the above} analytical expression~\eqref{resultintro}.
 Eq.~\eqref{resultintro} generalizes results in first-passage time problems from reaching a subset of states ~\cite{redner2001guide,sekimoto2021derivation} to performing an arbitrary subset of transitions.

-\item[II)] {\it Assuming visible reversibility, we calculate the stationary rate of entropy production $\sigma_\mathcal{L}$ given by Eq.~\eqref{eq:sigmaL} and compare it with that of the hidden Markov chain $\sigma$.} In particular we prove that
+\item[II)] {\it Assuming visible reversibility}{, the visibility of the opposite of each visible transition, we calculate the stationary rate of entropy production $\sigma_\mathcal{L}$ given by Eq.~\eqref{eq:sigmaL} and compare it with that of the hidden Markov chain, $\sigma$.} In particular we prove that

 with the equality holding for systems with ring topology or for systems in which every single transition is visible.
-Furthermore, we also show that the visible entropy production rate splits into two independent contributions